mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 3. Caching and authoritative DNS servers are required to respond to resolution requests for localhost names with NXDOMAIN.

+# Changes in this draft

+## draft-west-let-localhost-be-localhost-00

+First draft.

+## draft-west-let-localhost-be-localhost-01

+*   Added a requirement that caching DNS servers MUST generate an immediate negative response.

+## draft-west-let-localhost-be-localhost-02

+*   Pulled in definitions for IPv4 and IPv6 loopback addresses.

+## draft-west-let-localhost-be-localhost-03

+*   Explicitly referenced {{I-D.ietf-sunset4-gapanalysis}}.

+*   Added a prohibition against using searchlists to resolve localhost names.

+*   Noted that MySQL has special behavior differentiating the connection mechanism used for `localhost` and `127.0.0.1`.

+## draft-west-let-localhost-be-localhost-04

+*   Restructured the draft as a stand-alone document, rather than as set of monkey-patches against {{RFC6761}}.

+## draft-west-let-localhost-be-localhost-05

+*   Updated obsolete references to RFC 5735 and 5156 in favor of {{RFC6890}}.

+*   Clarify that non-caching recursive DNS servers are also addressed by #4 in Section 3.

 # Acknowledgements